Dabbo07/sweetLync/README.md

 # sweetLync
-SweetLync is a Eletcron/NodeJS alternative to Lync.
+SweetLync is a Eletcron/NodeJS client alternative to Lync, requires SweetLyncServer to function.